jrask/elk-lab/README.md

 ## Extra Labs

 ### Collectd
-Collectd (https://collectd.org/) can be use to collect various stats from a host and store or forward that to a central monitoring point.
-Logstash comes with built-in support for collected in the collectd input plugin.
+[Collectd](https://collectd.org/) can be use to collect various stats from a host and store or forward that to a central monitoring point.
+Logstash comes with built-in support for collectd in the [collectd input plugin](http://logstash.net/docs/1.4.2/inputs/collectd).

 configure logstash to listen to collectd: